LudovicArnould1/invae_torch_wandb/README.md

    - Automation

 5. **Reporting and high level analysis/comparisons**

+Also we could refactor the code to make it really modular (data processing | train | evaluation), add a CI, ...

 Each improvement should be divided into issues, linked to PR and milestones.
 The most crucial ones should be linked to version 0.2.0 if the current one is 0.1.0.